sarthakb1702/CSS-Art-Festival/README.md

-# ⚡ Pure CSS Pikachu Face
+# 🟡 Pac-Man in Pure HTML & CSS

-This project recreates Pikachu’s face using only **HTML and CSS**.
+A faithful recreation of the classic Pac-Man character using only HTML and CSS — no images, no SVG, no background URLs.
+Fully responsive and styled to match the retro arcade look.

-✅ No images
+## 🎯 Features

-✅ No SVGs
+- ✅ Pure HTML + CSS (no JS, SVG, or images)
-✅ No background-image URLs
+- ✅ Accurate Pac-Man shape using border-radius and clip-trick
-✅ Hand-coded with `div` and `span` elements.
+- ✅ Centered layout with a bold "PAC-MAN" title

-## 🌟 Features
+- ✅ Retro arcade color scheme (black background, yellow character)

-- Pikachu’s face created entirely with HTML and CSS.
+## 🚀 Live Demo

-- Uses only CSS properties like `background`, `border-radius`, `box-shadow`, `transform`, `clip-path`, and absolute positioning.
+[[Click here] – You can deploy this using GitHub Pages, Netlify, or Vercel.](https://sarthakb1702.github.io/CSS-Art-Festival/)

-- No external assets or images.
+## 🛠️ Built With

-## 🛠 Technologies Used
+- HTML5
-- HTML (div, span)
+- CSS3 (Flexbox, Borders, Border-Radius, Transform)

-- CSS (background, border-radius, box-shadow, position, transform, clip-path)
+## 📦 How to Run

-## 🚀 How to Run
+1. Clone or download the repository.
-1. Clone or download this repository.
+2. Open `index.html` in any modern browser.
-2. Open `index.html` in any modern web browser.
+3. That's it!

-## 💡 Approach
+## ✏️ Customization Ideas

-I designed Pikachu’s face using layered `div` and `span` elements for each part (ears, eyes, nose, mouth, cheeks, tongue).
+- Add ghosts beside Pac-Man using CSS.
-Shapes and positions were created using CSS properties like `border-radius`, `background`, `transform`, `clip-path`, and `absolute positioning`.
+- Animate Pac-Man "eating" across the screen.
-No images or SVGs were used — it’s a fully hand-coded pure CSS design.
+- Make the game board layout using grid.